top of page

 As an aside, I snatched a few steaks and thought one would keep until tomorrow.
 At home, I intentionally leave them on the counter overnight, it helps with the tenderness.
 Ha-ha, want to make God laugh, tell him your plans.
 The meat turned and when I opened it up, it stank.
 Well, I had a cooking fire going anyway, wanted the meat gone and thought hey, burn it. it burned forever…and the smell of burning rotted meat must have spread for miles.
 I slept in my car sitting up that night as common sense kicked in.

-I’ve slept in my car sitting up on numerous occasions for an assortment of reasons, plan on it sometimes.
+I slept in my car sitting up on numerous occasions for an assortment of reasons, plan on it sometimes.
+The extra room of the van and the bed in the back I no longer have to face this dilemma, but I remember.
 At the other end of that spectrum, periodically I grab a motel room.
 Those days I pull in early and pull out right around eleven.
 I shower shave, do my nails and upload any pictures or videos using their WI-FI.
 All nineteen of my faithful followers on Instagram think it’s significant, I’m almost famous.

 PROMETHEUS BRINGS FIRE TO MAN.